SteveMuiyuro/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 void reverse_array(int *a, int n); is a function that everses the content of an array of integers. is a function that changes all lowercase letters of a string to uppercase. char *cap_string(char *) is a function that capitalizes all words of a string.
+Function for task number 7 encodes a string into 1337.